Our go-to recipe for an easy mid week meal is the All in One quiche recipe I found on the Taste website many years ago.

 Preheat oven to 180°C. Lightly grease a 3cm deep, 24cm (base) quiche dish.

 - Combine pastry mix, cheese, butter, eggs and milk in a bowl.
 Stir well.

 Add corn, onion, basil, chicken, tomato, parsley, and salt and pepper to egg mixture.
 Mix well.
 Pour into prepared quiche dish.
 Bake for 40 to 45 minutes or until golden and firm to the touch.
 Serve.

 Any voila!
-How easy is that too make?
-You can serve the quiche with salad or home made wedges (simply cut potatoes into wedges, pop on a tray, spray with olive oil and sprinkle over some dried Italian herbs for flavour and cook at the same time as the quiche).
+How easy is that to make?
+You can serve the quiche with salad or homemade wedges (simply cut potatoes into wedges, pop them on a tray, spray them with olive oil, sprinkle over some dried Italian herbs for flavour and cook at the same time as the quiche).